 John Messores is ranked as shihan (master instructor) and nanadan (7th degree black belt) in Aikido.
-He is one of the most senior instructors in the Aikido Schools of Ueshiba organization, and among the highest ranked Americans affiliated with Aikido Hombu (the world Aikikai headquarters).
+He is one of the most senior instructors of the Aikido Schools of Ueshiba organization, and is among the highest- ranked Americans affiliated with Aikido Hombu (the world Aikikai headquarters).

-Messores Shihan has been the senior and supervising Tampa Bay ASU Aikido instructor since the early 1980s.
-He has taught dozens of invited seminars and demonstrations all over the United States and abroad, and both he and his students have a strong reputation wthin the Aikido community.
+Messores Shihan has been the senior ASU Aikido instructor of the Tampa Bay area since the early 1980s.
+He has been invited to teach seminars and perform demonstrations all over the United States and abroad, and a number of his students have gone on to create dojos of their own.
+Both Messores Shihan and his students have a strong reputation within the Aikido community.